vassiliphilippov/erct-papers/_papers/06-lai-et-al-2015-cal-migrant-schools-beijing.md

   b:
     met: false
     explanation: >-
-      CAL students received extra computers, software, and paid teacher–supervisor sessions; controls got no parallel budget or resources.
+      CAL students received extra resources (computers, software, a paid supervisor), whereas control students received no equivalent support.
     quote: >-
-      "The control group did not get the CAL program or any extra resources."
-      (p.
+      "Students in the classes assigned to the control group did not receive any CAL intervention.
+Following the protocol, they were not allowed to access the computers..." (p.
 39)
     analysis: >-
       1) Relevant Quotes:
-         - “During each session, students in the treatment group worked in pairs on computers … The teacher–supervisor was compensated 400 yuan ($59) per month … We also provided all computers (donated by Quanta Computer).”
-           (pp. 38, 44)
+         - “During each session, students in the treatment group worked in pairs on computers … The teacher–supervisor was compensated 400 yuan per month … and we provided all computers.” (pp. 38, 44)
-         - “The control group did not get the CAL program or any extra resources.
-           They continued with regular homework practices.” (p.
+         - “Students in the classes that were assigned to the control group … did not receive any CAL intervention.
+Following the protocol, they were not allowed to access the computers….” (p.
 39)
       2) Detailed Analysis:
-         The treatment group received additional resources that were not provided to the control group.
-This imbalance violates the requirement for a balanced control condition.
+         The treatment group was given access to computers, specialized math software, and a trained supervisor (with financial compensation) – resources not available to the control group.
+Control classes simply continued regular instruction with no additional inputs beyond the usual, meaning the two groups were not provided balanced resources.
+This violates Criterion B.
   g:
     met: false
     explanation: >-